rutuja-thorve/Ecommerce-SQL-Python-/README.md

 ## Tools Used

-1.Jupyter Notebook
+1. Jupyter Notebook
-2.Power Point
+2. Power Point

 ## Key Insights

-1.SP is having high number of customers.
+1. SP is having high number of customers.
-2.The percentage of orders that were paid in installments is 99.99%.
+2. The percentage of orders that were paid in installments is 99.99%.
-3.The number of orders placed in 2017 are 45101.
+3. The number of orders placed in 2017 are 45101.
-4.No customers found who made another purchase within 6 months of their first purchase.
+4. No customers found who made another purchase within 6 months of their first purchase.

 ## Key Learnings

-1.Pandas Library
+1. Pandas Library
-2.Matplotlib
+2. Matplotlib
-3.Seaborn
+3. Seaborn
-4.Mysql connectivity with python
+4. Mysql connectivity with python